ticlo/arrow-code/README.md

 # Arrow Code

-Arrow Code use unicode combining character "͢ " in string to store types that normally not allowed in JSON
+Arrow Code use unicode [combining character "͢ "](https://www.compart.com/en/unicode/U+0362) in string to store types that normally not allowed in JSON

-[unicode character 0x362](https://www.compart.com/en/unicode/U+0362) is used for string escaping

 #### examples